 If your project is configured to create server accounts for users, you can view a list of user accounts that the ScaleFT agent will create on servers under the “Permissions” tab of your project.

 The alternative user management configurations for ScaleFT entail more coordination between your Identity Provider and your CM system.
 Please reach out to Support if you would like to deploy ScaleFT without enabling this feature.

-If your project is configured to manage user accounts on servers, ScaleFT will create an account for each member of a group that you add to the project.
-You can control the permissions of these accounts when you add the group to the project.
+If your project is configured to manage user accounts on servers, ScaleFT will create an account for each member of a group which has been granted access to the project.
+You can configure the permissions of these accounts when you add the group to the project.

-Choose “Admin” under Server Account Permissions if you want server accounts created
+Choosing “Admin” under Server Account Permissions will cause user accounts created by the agent to have